Parenting roles in the society –

 - Be a team player with your partner in this beautiful parenting journey, think of baby steps together;

-- Let Dad get involved early in feeding the baby (in case of formula or expressed milk), bathing the baby together, holding the baby t burp or taking him outside for a nap and let them build their special bond too;
+- Let Dad get involved early in feeding the baby (in case of formula or expressed milk), bathing the baby together, holding the baby to burp or taking him outside for a walk/nap and let them build their special bond too;

 - Be supportive, patient and encourage Dad to do things on his own with your baby.
 You will soon appreciate his baby-comforting skills and you will both sleep better;